 At the same time, in reaction against the use of the prevalent Didot style, some French printers and publishers turned their attention to other typographic sources.
 While they found suitable models for the lowercase in typefaces produced during the French and Dutch Renaissance, the regain of interest for Roman inscriptions would provide a template for the uppercase.
 Around 1858, Théophile Beaudoire, sous-directeur of the Fonderie Générale in Paris, published his Elzévir (after the Dutch Renaissance printers Elsevier), one of the first typefaces to define this pattern.

 Mercure, which is based in part on Beaudoire’s Elzévir, also goes back to the epigraphic origins of Perrin’s Augustaux.
 Its Regular and Italic styles are completed by an additional fixed-width style, Transcript, a set of signs and symbols for the transcriptions of Latin inscriptions into print with fragmented, false, broken or missing letters.
 Mercure Transcript is included with any license of Mercure Regular or Italic.

-A study of the first three typefaces for Latin epigraphy in France and Germany, written by Charles, will soon be published in the Abyme Revue.
+A study of the first three typefaces for Latin epigraphy in France and Germany, written by Charles, is available to read in the Abyme Revue.